Kaley Cuoco Looks Flawless In A Casual Outfit And Thanks Her Glam Squad

-Blonde bombshell Kaley Cuoco, who most fans know from her role on The Big Bang Theory as the bubbly Penny, knows how to rock a red carpet.
+Blond bombshell Kaley Cuoco, who most fans know from her role on The Big Bang Theory as the bubbly Penny, knows how to rock a red carpet.
 The beauty looks incredible when she’s all glam in gowns with flawless hair and makeup.
 However, she also looks amazing when she’s all dolled up for more casual events, as her latest Instagram update proves.

 Kaley shared a snap which featured two side-by-side shots of her in a casual outfit looking absolutely radiant.
-The blonde beauty had on a slightly oversized t-shirt, paired with a skirt that had an asymmetrical hem and floated around her toned physique.
-The top was tucked into the skirt, helping to define her waist a bit, and paired the look with some flat white sandals.
+The blond beauty had on a slightly oversized T-shirt paired with a skirt that had an asymmetrical hem and floated around her toned physique.
+The top was tucked into the skirt, helping to define her waist a bit.
+Some flat white sandals added to the look.

 The pictures Kaley shared were in black and white, so fans weren’t able to see what colors the pieces were, but her smile more than brightened up the shot.
-The starlet had a huge grin on her face as she posed for the camera, and seemed to be radiating joy.
+The starlet had a huge grin on her face as she posed for the camera and seemed to be radiating joy.

 Her followers loved the happy shot, and the post received over 100,000 likes within just eight hours.
-Her fans enjoyed seeing the big smile on the blonde bombshell’s face.
+Her fans enjoyed seeing the big smile on the blond bombshell’s face.

 “Happiness is beautiful!” one follower commented.